B612-Asteroid-Institute/quivr/README.md

 ### Filtering
 You can also filter by expressions on the data.
 See [Arrow documentation](https://arrow.apache.org/docs/python/compute.html) for more details.
-You can use this to construct a quiver Table using an appropriately-schemaed Arrow Table:
+You can use this to construct a quivr Table using an appropriately-schemaed Arrow Table:

 ```python